Skip to content

 Overview

 incan.toml is an optional project manifest that lives at your project root.
-It declares project metadata, Rust crate dependencies, and build configuration.
-The compiler discovers it by walking upward from the source file's directory.
+It declares project metadata, build configuration, Incan library dependencies, Rust crate dependencies, and optional vocab companion crate settings.
+Project-aware commands discover it by walking upward from the current working directory, and file-oriented commands may also resolve it from the provided source path.

 my_project/